State and royal cars of the United Kingdom: Charles III

 The King and Queen in one of the Bentley state cars in Hamburg, during a State Visit to Germany in 2023.

-As of 2025 the two 2002 Bentleys continue to serve as state cars, along with three Rolls-Royce Phantom limousines: the Rolls-Royce Phantom IV which was purchased by Princess Elizabeth and the Duke of Edinburgh in 1950 (becoming a state car upon her accession to the throne two years later), the 1978 Rolls-Royce Phantom VI (the 'Silver Jubilee car') and the 1987 Rolls-Royce Phantom VI.
+As of 2025, the two 2002 Bentleys continue to serve as state cars, along with three Rolls-Royce Phantom limousines: the Rolls-Royce Phantom IV which was purchased by Princess Elizabeth and the Duke of Edinburgh in 1950 (becoming a state car upon her accession to the throne two years later), the 1978 Rolls-Royce Phantom VI (the 'Silver Jubilee car') and the 1987 Rolls-Royce Phantom VI.

-The day after his accession, King Charles III and Queen Camilla arrived at Buckingham Palace in the 1978 Rolls-Royce Phantom VI state limousine; in the days that followed they used the 1950 Rolls-Royce Phantom IV state limousine in London and the 1978 Phantom VI in Edinburgh and Cardiff (each sporting the mascots previously used by his mother, along with the sovereign's shield and standard).
+The day after his accession, King Charles III and Queen Camilla arrived at Buckingham Palace in the 1978 Rolls-Royce Phantom VI state limousine; in the days that followed, they used the 1950 Rolls-Royce Phantom IV state limousine in London and the 1978 Phantom VI in Edinburgh and Cardiff (each sporting the mascots previously used by his mother, along with the sovereign's shield and standard).
 On the day of his mother's funeral all five state cars were used, as well as the new state hearse (which conveyed the coffin from Wellington Arch to Windsor Castle).

 As Prince of Wales, Charles often used a claret and black 1962 Rolls-Royce Phantom V Landaulette (registration plate NLT 1) on formal occasions, which he had inherited from his grandmother, Queen Elizabeth the Queen Mother; (he later had it converted with a fixed roof in place of the former open top).
 The car was often paired with the late Queen Mother's Britannia mascot (which had formerly adorned the state cars of both King George VI and George V).
 It remains in occasional use.

+In 2023, the King and Queen were presented with a new Rolls-Royce Cullinan II as a Coronation gift from the King of Bahrain.
+In 2026 it began to be used as a support vehicle, having been painted in royal claret and black livery, with the registration plate NLT 2.